Reconstruction of surfaces with ordinary singularities from their silhouettes: Singularities of surfaces and their contours and silhouettes

 No triple point of the singular image~$W$ lies on~$B$.
 If the center of projection does not lie on any of the three tangent planes at any triple point of $Z$, then the contour does not pass through any triple point of~$Z$.
 If we now consider the projection of~$S$ from a triple point, this map has itself a silhouette curve, and the cone over this silhouette curve is constituted of lines that pass through the triple point and are tangent to~$S$.
 We get finitely many such cones considering all triple points, and if the projection center is chosen outside the union of all of them, then no triple point of~$W$ lies on the proper silhouette~$B$.

-If a node of the singular image~$W$ lies in~$B$, then the projection center must lie on a two-secant line of~$Z$ which is tangent to the surface~$S$ at a smooth point.
-Lemma~\ref{lemma:secant} states that this does not happen for general projection centers, since these lines do not fill~$\p^3$.
+If a node of the singular image~$W$ lies in~$B$, then the projection center must lie on a two-secant line of~$Z$ which is tangent to the surface~$S$ at a smooth point. \Cref{lemma:secant} states that this does not happen for general projection centers, since these lines do not fill~$\p^3$.
+Recall that, having ordinary singularities, the surface~$S$ cannot be a tangent developable, and so we can use \Cref{lemma:secant} and the subsequent result.
 By the way, a two-secant line of~$Z$ that is tangent at a singular point of~$S$ would be a trisecant of~$Z$, hence lead to a triple point of~$W$ not arising from a triple point of~$Z$.
 This would contradict the first paragraph of the proof.

-If a node of~$B$ lies on~$W$, then the projection center must lie on a bitangent of~$S$ that intersects~$Z$.
-Lemma~\ref{lemma:bitangent} states that this does not happen for general projection centers.
+If a node of~$B$ lies on~$W$, then the projection center lies on a bitangent of~$S$ that intersects~$Z$. \Cref{lemma:bitangent} excludes that happens for general projection centers.

-If a cusp of~$B$ lies on~$W$, then the projection center must lie on an asymptotic tangent line (see \cite[Section~3.2]{Ciliberto2011}) that intersects~$Z$.
-Lemma~\ref{lemma:asymptotic} states that this does not happen for general projection centers.
+If a cusp of~$B$ lies on~$W$, then the projection center must lie on an asymptotic tangent line (see \cite[Section~3.2]{Ciliberto2011}) that intersects~$Z$. \Cref{lemma:asymptotic} states that this does not happen for general projection centers.

 We have established that $B$ and $W$ intersect only at points that are smooth in both curves.
 These intersections arise in two ways: projections of an intersection point of~$Z$ and~$R$, or projections of two distinct points, one smooth in~$Z$ and another smooth in~$R$.
 We show that $B$ and $W$ intersect transversally in both cases.